 Everything looked so bright and the future looked to bring even more success after being promoted in 1966 and then winning those various trophies in the following fours years was fantastic for you.
 What could go wrong?

-Thank you so much to Charlie for his brief history of our great club, his “The City of Manchester (Etihad) Stadium – part two” will be updated next month in August before our Premier League 2017/18 season begins.
+Thank you so much to Charlie for his brief history of our great club, his “The City of Manchester (Etihad) Stadium – part two“ will be updated next month in August before our Premier League 2017/18 season begins.
 You can also find “The City of Manchester Campus – part three“ here as well.